 Understand the Potential Problems Facing You, and Recognize When You’re Losing

 Some gamblers have a problem being honest with themselves when things aren’t going well and they’re losing money.
-They often lie to friends and family about their success and only discuss their
+They often lie to friends and family about their success and only discuss their winning sessions.

 I don’t fault these gamblers for not wanting to admit that they’re failing.
 But at the same time, ignoring challenges and lying to yourself is a recipe for long-term gambling losses.

 One of the first steps in accurate thinking is identifying the obstacles that you’ll face.